-In this matter, it is necessary to previously distinguish between two situations: (i) an Independent Contractor rendering services; (ii) an Independent Contractor rendering services at its own expense and risk and at client's premises, work or operation.
+In this matter it is necessary to previously distinguish between two situations: (i) an independent contractor rendering services; (ii) an independent contractor rendering services at its own expense and risk and at client's premises, work or operation.

-In the first case, the relationship is regulated by civil or commercial law; the second is known as Subcontracting, which beyond civil and commercial implications also produce labour effects, because labour law imposes responsibilities on the Principal (client), so as to protect employees of contractor rendering services.
-Hence in this figure, there will be three parties: The Principal Company, the contractor or subcontractor, and the employee.
+In the first case the relationship is regulated by civil or commercial Law; the second is known as Subcontracting, which beyond civil and commercial implications also produce labour effects, because labour Law imposes responsibilities on the Principal (client), so as to protect employees of contractor rendering services.

-However, it is necessary to consider that in case of Subcontracting, there should not be any subordination and/or dependency relationship between such Principal and the Contractor's personnel.
-In consequence, the object of the service hired to the Contractor is a work or service, which does not involve the provision of permanent personnel to fulfil positions or functions into the Principal Company.
-Otherwise, according to reality principle, there is no real service but a labour relationship between the Principal and Contractor's personnel, simulated through a third party.
+However, it is necessary to consider that in case of Subcontracting, there is no subordination and dependency relationship between such Principal and the Contractor's personnel.
+In consequence, the object of the service hired to the Contractor is a work or service which does not involve the provision of permanent personnel to fulfil positions or functions into the Principal Company.
+Otherwise, according to reality principle, there is no real service but a labour relationship between the Principal and Contractor's personnel.